r4pi/r4pi.org/content/en/docs/further_reading.md

 You've entered a whole world of programming with data.
 The R community is especially welcoming and vibrant, so no matter who you are, or what your background, you'll find a warm welcome awaits.

-R users are often to be found on Twitter using the '[#rstats](https://twitter.com/search?q=%23rstats)' hashtag.
-It's also worth dropping by the [RStudio Commnity](https://community.rstudio.com/) site for help with R, particularly as it relates to any of RStudio's many open source packages.
+R users are often to be found on Mastodon using the '[#rstats](https://mastodon.social/tags/rstats)' hashtag.
+It's also worth dropping by the [Posit Commnity](https://community.rstudio.com/) site for help with R, particularly as it relates to any of Posit's many open source packages.

 ## Understanding the basics